ELinsley/c0029356-1034-Contacts_Assignment/README.md

 Assumes nationality of phone numbers isnt needed, so all phone numbers are exactly 10 characters long (so no 0 or +44, etc.)

+Assumes no ones name has an apostraphe in it.